The do’s and don’t’s of the sex talk with your teen

-DO: Explain that enthusiastic consent has to be given from both parties: them and their partner.
+DO: Explain that enthusiastic consent has to be given from both parties: them and their partner and that it it is each person’s responsibility to seek consent from their partner.

 DON’T: Forget to talk about the other important aspect of consent: how to give and respectfully receive a ‘no’.

-DO: Explain the different options of hormonal and non-hormonal birth control options to children of all genders, not just girls.
+DO: Explain the different options of hormonal and non-hormonal birth control options to teens of all genders, not just girls.

-DO: Explain that it’s always important to use condoms even if your child or their sexual partner is on hormonal contraception, as they will protect them from STIs.
+DO: Explain that it’s always important to use condoms even if your teen or their sexual partner is on hormonal contraception, as they will protect them from STIs.

 DON’T: Forget to mention that condoms expire!
 They always need to check the label.

-DO: Start talking about sex, consent, pleasure and safety from about 13 even if your child isn’t dating or showing an interest in dating anyone (that you know of!).
+DO: Start talking about sex, consent, pleasure and safety from about 13 even if your young person isn’t dating or showing an interest in dating anyone (that you know of!).

-DON’T: Always use your child and their boyfriend/girlfriend/romantic interest as the example when chatting about these topics.
+DON’T: Always use your teen and their boyfriend/girlfriend/romantic interest as the example when chatting about these topics.
 Talking about peers, friends and other people more abstractly can take the pressure off.

 DO: Talk about how sex should be fun and pleasurable.
 If it isn’t, or especially if it hurts – that’s a sign that the timing/situation/person they’re with may not be right for them right now, or that they need to communicate better and take things slower.

-DON’T: Presume your child will or won’t want to be having sex because of their gender.
+DON’T: Presume your teen will or won’t want to be having sex because of their gender.
 Some girls will really want to, and some boys won’t at all.
+Some people never feel desire to have sexual relationships.

 DO: Talk about how sex is more than just penis-in-vagina intercourse, and so there are all kinds of ‘first times’ to be had (and can we all agree to scrap terms like ‘virginity’, ‘sexual debut’, ‘taking your flower’ and ‘popping the cherry’?).

 DON’T: Put pressure on their first time(s) by saying it has to be special and with the perfect person.
-For many people this won’t be the case, and that’s okay.
+For many people, this won’t be the case, and that’s okay.
+Focus on the importance or respect and consent, rather than a ‘perfect’ moment.

 DO: Talk about how sex comes with responsibility because of the risks involved, and they need to feel emotionally mature enough to handle those responsibilities.

 DON’T: Try to use fear tactics to stop them from having sex.
-Definitely explain all the risks, but don’t deliberately try and scare them.
+Definitely explain all the risks, but don’t deliberately try to scare them.

 DO: Explain the risks that are involved with sexting, both socially and legally, but also that they can always talk to you and you’ll always support them if something happens.